JennyM0715/JennyM0715.github.io_Steakhouse_Wagon/README.md

 # Other Information
     - used Ubuntu terminal
-        ="Windows Subsystem for Linux" must be turn on (under Windows Features)
+        = "Windows Subsystem for Linux" must be turn on (under Windows Features)

     -used Git Bash (there is also Git GUI)
         = I used this link below to install Git Bash, Git GUI, and Git CMD on my Windows